 Introduction to Psalm 91

-With the Coronavirus sweeping across almost all borders, fear and anxiety have gripped hearts around the world.
-No one seems safe anymore and everyone is searching for methods of protection.
+When Covid-19 swept across almost all borders, fear and anxiety gripped hearts around the world.
+No one seemed safe anymore and everyone was searching for methods of protection.
 Today, we face new and dangerous challenges.
 In times of crisis, however, the children of God, as it has happened right through history, can find encouragement and comfort through the promises of God.
 One such passage people often turn to for comfort is Psalm 91.

 As I look at social media today, I find many people sharing either the entire passage of Psalm 91 or at least parts of it, to strengthen others.
 Through this article, I would like to share my thoughts as well regarding this beautiful Psalm.
 Do keep your Bible open to Psalm 91 as you read.